-This British Standard refers only to technical suitability and does not absolve the user from legal obligations relating to health and safety at any stage.
+WARNING.
+This British Standard calls for the use of substances and/or procedures that might be injurious to health if adequate precautions are not taken.
+It refers only to technical suitability and does not absolve the user from legal obligations relating to health and safety at any stage.